© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Western Kings artillery tower is a scheduled monument protected by Historic England under reference 1003849.
 View the official record →

-Western Kings artillery tower is a sixteenth-century coastal defence structure located in Devon, England.
+Western Kings artillery tower is a coastal defensive structure located in Devon, England, dating to the sixteenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003849.

 Western Kings artillery tower is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003849.